 Vehicles should similarly be cleaned with each change of driver/crew (steering wheel, handbrakes, controls, door handles etc. In the situation where a confirmed case has been in the workplace, Severn Waste will take all advice from the PHE local Health Protection Team (HPT).
 If employees would like to take further measures in the meantime paper suits, gloves are available for those employees cleaning communal areas and bleach/disinfectant is readily available

 Procedure for employees who suspect they may have Coronavirus or need to self-isolate

 - Follow existing absence procedure and make a phone call at least one hour before work, it is important that employees call and speak to their supervisor or manager to be able to accurately give information on their case

-- The employee should be advised to contact the online service NHS111 (https://111.nhs.uk/ ) or call NHS 111 and follow guidance
+- The employee should be advised to contact the online NHS Coronavirus service www.nhs.uk/coronavirus to notify symptoms and book a test

 If an employee needs time off work to look after dependants

 Employees are entitled to time off work to help someone who depends on them (a 'dependant') in an unexpected event or emergency.
 This would apply to situations to do with Coronavirus.
 For example, if they have children they need to look after or arrange childcare for because their school has closed.
 This leave is unpaid.